 Today it’s typically served alongside a piece of chicken, but traditionally the miner’s enchiladas were a standalone dish.
 You can find them on menus all throughout town and at street stalls too.

-A favorite pastime of locals and visitors alike seems to be chilling in the city’s leafy plazas.
+A favorite Guanajuato pastime of locals and visitors alike is chilling out in the city’s beautiful leafy plazas.
 Jardin de la Union is the most popular and centrally located, near the theatre.
 Go to any of the cafes lining the plaza, order a few drinks, and soak in the beautiful atmosphere.
 Solo street musicians and full mariachi bands will pass by with offers to serenade you.

 Our favorite café at Jardin de la Union was Bar Tradicional Luna.
-We found they tended to have the best prices on drinks, including promotions with buckets of beer.
-But the good value they offer, also seemed to draw the most customers, so sometimes their alluring patio would be completely full.
-So go early to secure a table.
+We found they have the best prices on drinks, including promotions with buckets of beer.
+But the good value they offer also draws the most customers.
+As a result, their alluring patio is often completely full.
+So go to Bar Tradicional Luna early in the afternoon to secure a table.

 Plaza de San Fernando is another great plaza to relax at outdoor cafes.
 It tends to be less busy, and frequented more by locals.